 FOAM CORE - INDUSTRY STANDARD BACKING.

-Standard Foam Core.
+STANDARD FOAM CORE.
 Available in a range of thicknesses, the 3 and 5mm are the most popular for general mounting and framing.
 It is light, rigid, acid neutral and economical to use and can be assembled straight into the frame.
 Highly recommended as a backing for "Ready to Frame" images.
 Because most standard off-the-shelf frames have quite shallow rebates (the cutout in the back of the frame that the mat and foam core fits into) the 3mm is generally the preferred and recommended thickness.
 (Also available in Conservation Foam Core, a high quality Archival Foam Core for use in conservation framing, available in either a 3 or 5mm thickness)

 MDF (Medium density fibreboard).
 A wood-pulp based product, MDF is a highly acidic material.
 In the old days it was extensively used in all forms of framing but as an industry standard it has been replaced by Foam Core.
 Now mainly used in low grade bulk framing, we do not sell this product nor recommend its use.

-Cardboard.
+CARDBOARD.
 A low grade material, it is usually highly acidic and not very stable.
 Not recommended for any form of mounting or framing.

 If you have any questions please Contact Us